Templarian/MaterialDesign-Site/src/content/getting-started.md

 # Getting Started

 <blockquote class="alert alert-info">
   icon:information-outline Material Design Icons has been around for many years and is compatible with many technologies and frameworks.
-Please view the right sidebar for an appropriate getting started guide.
+Please view the docs menu at the top for an appropriate getting started guide.
 </blockquote>

 ## Using the Webfont